tmanwon/FinPal/README.md

 Matthew Mocklin

 ## 📌 Project Purpose
 Many individuals struggle with credit card debt due to overspending.
-According to a 2023 study by the Federal Reserve, **over 60% of Americans** carry credit card debt, often because they spend beyond their actual available balance. **FinPay** is designed to address this issue by keeping users accountable and promoting better financial decisions.
+According to a 2023 study by the Federal Reserve, **over 60% of Americans** carry credit card debt, often because they spend beyond their actual available balance. **FinPal** is designed to address this issue by keeping users accountable and promoting better financial decisions.

 **How it works:**
 - Tracks credit card transactions in real-time
 - Notifies users after every purchase with their remaining monthly budget
 - Includes an AI assistant for personalized financial insights

-By ensuring users always know how much they have left in their budget, **FinPay** helps prevent overspending and encourages responsible credit usage.
+By ensuring users always know how much they have left in their budget, **FinPal** helps prevent overspending and encourages responsible credit usage.

 ---